yashver025/Book-Recommendation-System/README.md

-# Novalis: Production-Grade AI Book Recommendation System
+# Production-Grade AI Book Recommendation System

-Novalis is a state-of-the-art, production-ready Book Recommendation System that mirrors modern recommendation architectures seen at companies like Netflix, Spotify, Amazon, and YouTube.
+This is a state-of-the-art, production-ready Book Recommendation System that mirrors modern recommendation architectures seen at companies like Netflix, Spotify, Amazon, and YouTube.

 The system utilizes a **two-stage hybrid recommendation pipeline** combining content-based filtering, collaborative filtering, deep learning embeddings, candidate retrieval with vector search, and candidate ranking with gradient-boosted trees.